dutraneto/dutraneto.github.io/README.md

 ### Stuffs to do:

-🔘 Create a PT-BR to EN switching language
+🔘 Create a PT-BR to EN language shitching

 🔘 Create a nigth mode vision switching

-🔘 Create a Travis integration
+🔘 Create a integration to Travis